profburke/luablink/README.md

 **Help and contributions are encouraged and greatly appreciated!**

 Code changes, documentation improvement, more examples, ..., a cool logo&mdash;there are a wide range of ways you can contribute.
+A few particular needs are: one or more people to test this software on a Linux machine, help porting to Windows, and help porting to Raspberry Pi.

 The best way to contact me regarding this library is to post an issue to the [github repository](https://github.com/profburke/luablink/issues).

 ## License